dividebysandwich/rusty-pipes/readme.md

 # Rusty Pipes

 Rusty Pipes is a digital organ instrument compatible with GrandOrgue sample sets.
 It features a text-based user interface, can be controlled via MIDI and play back MIDI files.
-Unlike GrandOrgue, Rusty Pipes streams samples from disk and does not load them into RAM, unless you want it to..
+Rusty Pipes can stream samples from disk instead of load them into RAM, though a RAM precache mode similar to GrandOrgue and Hauptwerk is available too.

 [![Watch the video](https://img.youtube.com/vi/Ewm-s5aoeLc/0.jpg)](https://www.youtube.com/watch?v=Ewm-s5aoeLc)